Sigrid Nunez: Biography

-Among the journals to which Nunez has contributed are The New York Times, The New York Review of Books, The Paris Review, Harper's, McSweeney's, The Believer, The Threepenny Review, the London Review of Books, and The Wall Street Journal.
+Among the journals to which Nunez has contributed are The New Yorker, The New York Times, The New York Review of Books, The Paris Review, Harper's, McSweeney's, The Believer, The Threepenny Review, the London Review of Books, Harper's Weekly, and The Wall Street Journal.

 Her work has also appeared in several anthologies, including four Pushcart Prize volumes and four anthologies of Asian-American literature.
 One of her short stories was selected for The Best American Short Stories 2019.
-Nunez, a Fellow of the John Simon Guggenheim Memorial Foundation, is also the recipient of a Whiting Writer’s Award, a Berlin Prize Fellowship, the Rosenthal Foundation Award and the Rome Prize in Literature.
+Nunez, a Fellow of the John Simon Guggenheim Memorial Foundation, is also the recipient of a Whiting Writer's Award, a Berlin Prize Fellowship, the Rosenthal Foundation Award and the Rome Prize in Literature.
 Nunez is a member of the American Academy of Arts and Letters.
+She was a James Merrill F ellow in December 2018–January 2019.

 She has taught at Columbia, Princeton, Boston University, and the New School, and has been a visiting writer or writer in residence at Amherst, Smith, Baruch, Vassar, Syracuse, and the University of California, Irvine, among others.
-Nunez has also been on the faculty of the Bread Loaf Writers’ Conference and of several other writers’ conferences across the country.
-Her work has been translated into thirty languages.
+Nunez has also been on the faculty of the Bread Loaf Writers' Conference and of several other writers' conferences across the country.
+Her work has been translated into more than thirty languages.

 She lives in New York City.

+In 2024, two of her novels were adapted into films.
+The duo Scott McGehee and David Siegel adapted her novel The Friend into a film starring Naomi Watts.
+Spanish filmmaker Pedro Almodóvar adapted What Are You Going Through into his English feature debut, The Room Next Door, starring Tilda Swinton and Julianne Moore.
+The latter was awarded the prestigious Golden Lion at the 81st Venice International Film Festival.